Cs-Blu3Eye/InvoiceGenerator/README.md

 Email: user@example.com
 Password: password

-🛣️ Roadmap

-See the full roadmap in ROADMAP.md
-.

 🤝 Contributing

 Contributions, issues, and feature requests are welcome!
 Please read the contribution guide before submitting pull requests.

 📜 License
-This project is licensed under the Proprietary License – see the LICENSE file for details.
+This project is licensed under a [Proprietary License](./LICENSE).
+See the LICENSE file for more details.

  ⭐ Support